le-petit-prince/brian-lau-MatlabProcessManager-wiki/Potential-gotchas.md

 	at java.lang.ProcessBuilder.start(ProcessBuilder.java:452)
 	...
 2 more
 ```
-This results from the JVM exceeding the maximum number of file descriptors.
-It can occur in cases where many processManager instances are created and running simultaneously.
-Although streams are closed properly, it seems to take some time before resources are really released.
-I only see this when unit-testing and running lots of processes back-to-back.
-Solution is to increase the maximum files open allowed per process, or just to wait a little while.
+This results from the JVM exceeding the maximum number of file descriptors (for each process, one is opened for each stream STDIN, STDOUT and STDERR).
+Although streams are explicitly closed, it seems to take some time before resources are really released.
+Errors can occur in cases where many processManager instances are created and running simultaneously.
+I only ever see this when unit-testing and running lots of processes back-to-back, and it seems to occur on older releases (eg,2011b) and not newer releases (eg, 2012b).
+A simple solution is to throttle back the processes so that garbage collection can process the stream closures that are backing up.
+If there is really a need for many processes, the more useful solution is to increase the maximum files open allowed per process.
 ```
 2011b
 Java 1.6.0_65-b14-462-11M4609 with Apple Inc. Java HotSpot(TM) 64-Bit Server VM mixed mode